 Check and Fix The Starter Apparatus (Weekly)

-Note : Do not try to repair any of the starter components.
+Note: Do not try to repair any of the starter components.
 All three are cheap and are easily available in local shops.

 Throttle Lock and Throttle Trigger (Weekly)

 The lock and trigger mechanism can become loose or wear out over time due to repeated use.
-Check the status of throttle lock and associated trigger carefully and replace the parts if either appears worn out.
+Check the status of the throttle lock and associated trigger carefully and replace the parts if either appears worn out.

 Clean carburettor, spark plug and fan blades (Weekly)

-A carburettor is generally found only in gasoline-based units while the other two are common to all models of leaf blowers.
-If you own a gasoline unit, clean out the carburettor first and then proceed to wipe the outside of the spark plug with a dry cloth.
+A carburetor is generally found only in gasoline-based units while the other two are common to all models of leaf blowers.
+If you own a gasoline unit, clean out the carburetor first and then proceed to wipe the outside of the spark plug with a dry cloth.
 If you have an electric blower, proceed directly to the plug and then to the fan.
 You may want to use canned air to remove some of the more tenacious dirt.
 Avoid using liquid detergents however as these may leak into the electrical components and cause malfunctions.

 Change the Fuel in the Tank (Monthly)